sodadata/docs/soda/data-contracts-write.md

 1. After completing the Soda data contracts [install requirements]({% link soda/data-contracts.md %}), use a code or text editor to create a new YAML file name `dim_customer.contract.yml`.
 2. In the `dim_customer.contract.yml` file, define the schema, or list of columns, that a data contract must verify, and any data contract checks you wish to enforce for your dataset.
 At a minimum, you must include the following required parameters; refer to [List of configuration keys](#list-of-configuration-keys) below:
     ```yaml
-    # an identifier for the table or view as known by the SQL warehouse
+    # an identifier for the table or view in the SQL warehouse
     dataset: dim_customer

     # a list of columns that represents the dataset's schema,
-    # each of which is identified by a name that has to match
+    # each of which is identified by the name of a column
-    # the name as known in the SQL warehouse
+    # in the SQL warehouse
     columns:
     - name: first_name
     - name: last_name